Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 Nearby

-• Wheelchair Accessible: The Palace strives to accommodate visitors with limited mobility.
-There are ramps on the first floor and at the main entrance of the Dolmabahce Palace.
-However, there are no accessibility features on the second floor of the palace.
+Dolmabahce Palace strives to accommodate wheelchair users and visitors with limited mobility.
+There are ramps on the ground floor and at the main entrance of the palace, making these areas accessible for those using wheelchairs or who have mobility issues.
+However, there are no accessibility features on the upper floors of the palace.

 • Cafe: The Dolmabahce Palace has a cafe near its border.
 You can enjoy refreshments and Turkish delicacies while taking in the views of the Bosphorus Strait,